codeincontext/claudeck/README.md

 # 🎛️ Claudeck

 **Physical buttons for Claude Code.
-Control Claude instantly from your Stream Deck - no keyboard, no switching windows, just press and go.**
+Control Claude instantly from your Stream Deck - no keyboard, no switching windows.
+See Claude's state at a glance.**

 ![Claudeck in Action](hero-image.jpg)